jasonfield/nationalrail-status-card/README.md

 # Lovelace Nationalrail Matrix Card
-A status card for [Home Assistant](https://github.com/home-assistant/home-assistant) Lovelace UI for showing the London Underground lines and their current status.
+A status card for [Home Assistant](https://github.com/home-assistant/home-assistant) Lovelace UI for showing the current status of trains running from a station.

-The card works with entities from within the **sensor**  domain and is intended to be used with entities from the [London Underground Integration](https://www.home-assistant.io/integrations/london_underground/).
+The card works with entities from within the **sensor**  domain and is intended to be used with entities from the [National Rail API Integration](https://github.com/jfparis/homeassistant_nationalrail).

 ![Preview](images/sample.png)